OpenCyphal/libcanard/README.md

 [UAVCAN](https://uavcan.org) is an open lightweight data bus standard designed for reliable intravehicular communication in aerospace and robotic applications via CAN bus, Ethernet, and other robust transports.
-The acronym UAVCAN stands for *Uncomplicated Application-level Vehicular Communication And Networking*.
+The acronym UAVCAN stands for *Uncomplicated Application-level Vehicular Computing And Networking*.

 **Read the docs in [`libcanard/canard.h`](/libcanard/canard.h).**